High Priestess – Tapping in to the Divine Feminine

 Beauty’s compassion breaks the Beast’s spell of duality, and Scorpio Winona feels Dracula’s pathos.

-In Tarot, the Devil is shadow or dark twin to our solar self, banished to the underworld of our unconscious.
+In the Jungian sense, the Devil is shadow or dark twin to our solar self, banished to the underworld of our unconscious.
 Our repressed impulses live there, like creatures of the night, creating disquieting thoughts, illusions and dreams.
 Traditionally the shadowy, lunar feminine presides over these, but with Pluto and Neptune now on the scene, we can’t be blaming the Moon for everything.
 (Plus we’ve now an astrological, Dark Moon Lilith).

-The chained doppelgangers in card 15 represent our dual nature, which must ultimately be reconciled.
+The chained doppelgangers in arcanum 15 represent our dual nature, which must ultimately be reconciled.
 This is really the theme of Tarot’s visual narrative, with the climax – a complete breakdown of the ego, followed by a period of grace, darkness and rebirth or ‘dark night of the soul’ – occurring between these two cards, mirroring conception.
 In ancient astrology, the sign of Gemini was ruled by the Sun.

 In extreme cases, the doppelganger can take on a life of its own and prey on the energies of its other.
 Dr. Jekyl and Mr. Hyde, which came to Robert Lewis Stevenson in a dream, is one such cautionary tale.
 Another is, of course, Dracula, the promiscuous, cannibalistic, murdering necrophile and most beloved Hallowe’en persona.
 Babylonian lilitu and medieval succubi were early inspiration for vampire lore, but it was Phillip Burne-Jones’ painting of a female vampire, inspired by Bram Stoker’s 1897 novel, that started the whole ‘vamp’ thing in popular culture.
 After viewing the painting, Burne-Jones’ cousin, Rudyard Kipling wrote his poem, The Vampire, which later became the script for A Fool There Was, the silent film that gave Hollywood’s myth-making industry it’s own Lilith, Theda Bara.
 Even her name – an anagram for Arab Death – relates back to the Babylonian demoness.
 (Venus in Scorpio until November 1 is the Vamp).